CivicActions/ssp-toolkit/docs/controls/CM.md

 ### Part a)

-#### LINCS specific control or LINCS Responsibility
+#### CivicActions Responsibility

-All software installed in the LINCS system environment must be first approved via the CCB resulting in a Change Request (CR) being initiated and executed.
-No government-furnished equipment (GFE) is within the authorization boundary for the system.
+All software installed in the system environment must be first approved via the CCB resulting in a Change Request (CR) being initiated and executed.
 Software installation on the computing nodes within the authorization boundary is restricted to administrators.
 All CivicActions internal administrators are informed of this during their initial training and as part of the rules of behavior document.

 #### Amazon Web Services (AWS) US-East/West control support

-lincs.ed.gov is hosted on the AWS platform.
-The system therefore inherits the platform software components of this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  Governing installation of software by users
+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud Service Providers dated 1 May 2013 for the following: governing user installed software.